SunannnSun/damm/README.md

 # Directionality-aware Mixture Model Parallel Sampling for Efficient Dynamical System Learning

-Barebone implementation of Directionality-aware Mixture Model(DAMM) that has been optimized for near real-time learning performance.
-Given a set of demonstration trajectories, DAMM performs unsupervised learning and fits an augmented Gaussian Mixture Models (GMM) that encodes the structure of given motion while identifying linear components along the trajectory.
-DAMM serves as the statistical model in the pipeline of Linear Parameter Varying Dynamical System (LPV-DS), exhibiting state-of-the-art performance.
+Barebone implementation of Directionality-aware Mixture Model(Damm) that has been optimized for near real-time learning performance.
+Given a set of demonstration trajectories, Damm performs unsupervised learning and fits an augmented Gaussian Mixture Models (GMM) that encodes the structure of given motion while identifying linear components along the trajectory.
+Damm serves as the statistical model in the pipeline of Linear Parameter Varying Dynamical System (LPV-DS), exhibiting state-of-the-art performance.

 ![damm](https://github.com/SunannnSun/damm/assets/97807687/c14b3afe-a50d-43bc-b437-2dfbe864bbf0)